OPT Professional Learning Specialist Jobs

 Get Access To All Jobs

-How to Get Visa Sponsorship as a Professional Learning Specialist
+Tips for Finding OPT Sponsorship as a Professional Learning Specialist

 Clarify your OPT authorization upfront

 When applying, state your OPT status and authorization end date clearly.
-Many hiring managers confuse OPT with H-1B sponsorship.
+Many hiring managers confuse OPT with H-1B visa sponsorship.
 A brief note explaining you're already work-authorized removes that friction before the first interview.

 Target employers with established CPD programs